chia7812033/The-Odin-Project/README.md

 # The Odin Project

-Some small projec from odin project
+Some small project from the odin project